Scenario Analysis Animation

 If you instantiate a scenario, input value, output value, business outcome, change, action, and result.
 If you link these entities together with relationships, you already have your first scenario.

-It is common to create more than one scenario and to choose the best scenario for your project or solution, based on how likely the scenario is or what the best outcomes are for the business.
+It is common to create multiple scenarios and choose the best scenario for your project or solution based on how likely the scenario is or what the best outcomes are for the business.

 View a Scenario

-A scenario can be viewed in the content viewer.
-It is a separate model shown below a visualization containing the subject (like an architecture, system, solution, or project).
+A scenario can be viewed in the Viewer.
+It is a separate model below a visualization containing the subject (like an architecture, system, solution, or project).

 Play a Scenario

-In the content viewer there is a player available.
+In the Viewer, there is a player available.
 If you have used frames, layers, and action scripts to move visual items around, you will see a scenario playing in front of you.

 Scenario Functions

-Sometimes you want items in a visualization to appear, move, disappear, change color, size, name, etc. To do this on Dragon1, you make use of scenario functions.
+Sometimes, you want items in visualization to appear, move, disappear, change color, size, name, etc. To do this on Dragon1, you make use of scenario functions.

 The following scenario functions are currently available (names are case-sensitive):